Desire (Years & Years song)

 "Desire" is a song by English synthpop band Years & Years from their debut studio album, Communion (2015).
 It was released on 23 November 2014 as the album's third single.
 Written by Years & Years and Kid Harpoon, the song peaked at number 22 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Desire" was first released onto YouTube on 4 November 2014 at a total length of three minutes and twenty-six seconds.
 The video features night scenes of the city of Tokyo with Olly seen writing the same word on a typewriter in a darkened room, scenes of Japanese people eating dinner, taking Paparazzi pictures, having sex, and the members recording the song in a blue foggy studio.
 At the end, Olly is seen in the darkened room with the typewriter with the entire room on fire.

+Stage and screen star Cara Horgan is also featured in the music video.